<-Scope Go to ToC References ->

 1. A vector of Primary Discontinuity Probabilities for each Machine Learning Model processing a Risk.

-2. A matrix of numbers representing the importance of a particular Governance Descriptor (1st vector) and a particular Financial Descriptors on the Primary Default Probability.
+2. A matrix of numbers representing the importance of Governance Descriptors (1st vector) and Financial Descriptors (2nd column) on the Primary Default Probability.

 Prediction Horizon Number of months for which prediction is sought.